 Often times people ask me what my podcast is about.
-My immediate response is usually, “everything”, which then bemuses the inquirer.
+My immediate response is usually, "everything", which then bemuses the inquirer.
 I cover a broad array of topics that are difficult to be placed neatly into boxes.
 TiTi Talks hovers in that space between spirit and shenanigans.
-Ive been reflecting over these past 15 episodes and I wanna just give y’all a review and get some of you up to speed on what I’m delivering.
-I write, edit, produce, and create the music to what you hear every time an episode drops.
+I have been reflecting over the first 15 episodes and I wanna just give y’all a review and get some of you up to speed on what I'm delivering.
+I write, edit, produce and create the music to what you hear when an episode drops.
 I have so many ideas and so many things to share that it gets overwhelming sometimes.
 I wish I could give you this feeling.
 My content is as close as I can get to it because much of this feeling is hard to capture in the digital reality.
 That’s how I know that this feeling and that energy is spiritual.

 On episode 2 I had a dialogue with author and filmmaker Dalian Adofo, who is a Ghanian brotha living in the UK.
 He and his wife produce pan-African content.
 We we had a conversation dispelling myths about traditional African spirituality and discussed his documentary films Ancestral Voices: Esoteric African Knowledge and Ancestral Voices: Spirit is Eternal.
 He also has a book with the same title as the latter film.

 (Dalian and I at the African & Diasporic Religious Studies Association 2nd Annual Conference at Harvard University in 2014)